akka/akka/CONTRIBUTING.md

 - if it is adding API to classes / traits which are only meant for extension by Akka itself, i.e. should not be extended by end-users
 - other tricky situations

+If it turns out that the change can be safely ignored, please add the filter to the submodule's `src/main/mima-filters/<last-released-version>.backwards.excludes` file using (or creating) the file corresponding to the latest released version.

+You can run `mimaReportBinaryIssues` on the sbt console to check if you introduced a binary incompatibility or whether an incompatibility has been successfully ignored after adding it to the filter file.

 ## Pull Request Requirements